Prime Minister Jacinda Ardern defends proposed abortion law

-Prime Minister Jacinda Ardern has defend not going further with major abortion law reform, saying the bill put up before Parliament needs to be able to pass.
+Prime Minister Jacinda Ardern has defended not going further with abortion law reform, saying the bill put up before Parliament needs to be able to pass.

 The Government on Monday unveiled its long-awaited bill to decriminalise abortion, treat it as a health issue and reduce the legal hoops women have to go through to get access.